-4 ways to add positive tasks to your day
+4 ways to add good habits for bipolar to your day

 First, there are the things you have to do, such as going to work, caring for your family, and keeping your home clean.
 Then there are the tasks that help you maintain your mental health: following a treatment plan, exercising, healthy eating, and getting enough rest.